The Exile of the Jews

 as told in the book of Daniel.

 Daniel was amongst those taken captive when Nebuchadnezzar besieged Jerusalem.
 Along with three of his companions, Daniel is trained for service to the king.
-They grow in wisdom and understanding to such an extent that the king judges them to be ten times better than all the magicians and astrologers in his realm.
+Electing not to defile himself with the king’s food and wine, Daniel gets agreement that he and his three companions should take a vegetarian diet and be tested after ten days.
+They are found to grow in wisdom and understanding to such an extent that the king judges them to be ten times better than all the magicians and astrologers in his realm.

 After three years, Nebuchadnezzar has a dream that only Daniel is able to interpret.
 It is a prophesy of four kingdoms, or empires, then God’s everlasting kingdom.
 Nebuchadnezzar rewards him with gifts and promotes him to rule over the whole province of Babylon, and to be chief of the governors over all the wise men of Babylon.